Image Alt

 JUDGING: All videos will be judged by active industry digital marketing professionals and will have no ties to the university team presenting.
 Judging is based on the rubric: 25% Research, 30% Paid Strategy, 30% Owned Strategy, and 15% Media/Evaluation.

-Four (4) undergraduate team finalists and two (2) graduate team finalists will be selected to compete during the Digital Marketing Competition & Summit.
-Two (2) undergraduate and one (1) graduate alternate teams will be announced as well if a finalist can’t present.
+Six (6) undergraduate team finalists will be selected to compete during the Digital Marketing Competition Finals.
+Two (2) undergraduate alternate teams will be announced as well if a finalist can’t present.

-• In the finals, your team will present live (via Zoom) at the Digital Marketing Competition & Summit.
+In the finals, your team will present live (via Zoom Events) at the Digital Marketing Competition.

-NUMBER OF FINALISTS: Four (4) undergraduate finalists and two (2) graduate finalists will be selected to present virtually to the client live during the Digital Marketing Competition & Summit.
+NUMBER OF FINALISTS: Six (6) undergraduate finalists will be selected to present virtually to the client live during the Digital Marketing Competition.

 PRESENTATION LENGTH: Each finalist will have 15 minutes to present.
 Immediately afterward, the client will have ten minutes to ask questions to each team.
 Each presentation must begin with a title presentation (i.e. Powerpoint) screen that includes the names of their 2-4 students and their professor.